Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

 Without knowing a problem statement we cannot build the appropriate Model.
 SO what is our problem statement?

-    **Build a DNN Model that takes background, background+foreground as a input and gives the depth and mask of them as a output.**
+   **Build a DNN Model that takes background, background+foreground as a input and gives the depth and mask of them as a output**

 Interesting!But why do we need to build it?
 What is its use?